British MPs reject Brexit deal for second time

 The move risks unleashing economic chaos, as Britain is scheduled to end ties with its biggest trade partner after 46 years on Mar 29, no matter what.

-Appealing to MPs in a voice half-breaking due to a cold, May had urged them to avoid the "economic shock" of leaving without an agreement.
+Appearing before MPs in a voice half-breaking due to a cold, May defiantly vowed to fight on, saying she "profoundly" rejected the outcome.

-But she also warned eurosceptics, many of whom have campaigned to leave the EU for their whole careers, that if her deal failed, so might Brexit.
+"The deal we've negotiated is the best and indeed the only deal," she told the hushed chamber moments after the vote.

-May has promised to allow MPs to vote on a "no deal" option on Wednesday and if that is rejected, to decide on Thursday whether to ask the EU to delay Brexit.
+May promised to allow MPs to vote on a "no deal" option on Wednesday and, if that is rejected as expected, to decide on Thursday whether to ask the EU to delay Brexit.

-"If this vote is not passed tonight, if this deal is not passed, then Brexit could be lost," she said before the vote.
+She said parliament faced "unenviable choices" if it voted for an extension, including revoking Brexit, holding a second referendum or leaving with another deal.

 However, eurosceptics believe the deal is so bad it is worth the risk of leaving with no plan.